 The Institute leverages Haas faculty and their research to develop courses and experiential learning opportunities, and fosters industry partnerships focused on the role of business to achieve a more equitable, sustainable, and inclusive society.

-IBSI is comprised of centers with shared goals: Responsible Business (CRB); Diversity, Equity, and Inclusion (EGAL); Health Economics (Gilbert Center – affiliated), as well as initiatives on sustainable finance and impact investing and financial inclusion.
-IBSI also houses pre-college programs (Boost @ Haas and Berkeley Business Academy for Youth [BBAY]).
+IBSI is comprised of centers with shared goals: Center for Responsible Business (CRB); Center for Equity, Gender and Leadership (EGAL); The Lab for Inclusive FinTech (LIFT); IBSI also houses pre-college programs (Boost @ Haas and Berkeley Business Academy for Youth [BBAY]).

 - To build a more equitable, inclusive and sustainable society.